RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles

 Some further details are noted here:

-\begin{itemize} \item The skin optimization starts from the default value (phase 1) or previously identified phase 1-optimal value (phase 2).
-Its value is increased and decreased in steps of 20\% (phase 1) or 10\% (phase 2) until a minimum is identified in the time taken.
-Attempting to optimize the skin to a precision of better than 10\% is not worth the effort. \item The loop over $t_p$ breaks out when one of the following three conditions is met: (i) the time taken exceeds the minimum time so far three times (ii) the time taken exceeds the minimum time so far by 5\% (iii) some GPU resource-limit is exceeded, either the number of threads per block ($p_b t_p$) or the total register count per block. \item The loop over $p_b$ breaks out when the time taken (having optimized $t_p$ and skin) exceeds the previous best by 10\% or more. \item For very large systems it doesn't make sense to use anything other than the ``sort'' method for the neighbor-list.
+\begin{itemize} \item The skin optimization starts from the default value (phase I) or previously identified phase I-optimal value (phase II).
+Its value is increased and decreased in steps of 20\% (phase I) or 10\% (phase II) until a minimum is identified in the time taken.
+Attempting to optimize the skin to a precision of better than 10\% is not worth the effort. \item The loop over $t_p$ breaks out when one of the following three conditions is met: (i) the time taken exceeds the minimum time so far three times in a row; (ii) the time taken exceeds the minimum time so far by 5\%; (iii) some GPU resource-limit is exceeded, either the number of threads per block ($p_b t_p$) or the total register count per block. \item The loop over $p_b$ breaks out when the time taken (having optimized $t_p$ and skin) exceeds the previous best by 10\% or more. \item For very large systems it doesn't make sense to use anything other than the ``sort'' method for the neighbor-list.
 The autotuner omits ``none'' for $N>5000$ and ``n2'' for $N>50000$.
 Moreover, large systems generally require larger $p_b$ and so the autotuner omits $p_b=16$ for $N>4000$ and $p_b=32$ for $N>10^5$.
-Also for the largest systems only $t_p=1$ is relevant; the autotuner omits checking other values for $N>10^5$.
-These various cutoff-parameters can be changed by the user if (s)he knows their names, but it should not be necessary and this is not included in the documentation. \end{itemize}
+Also for the largest systems only $t_p=1$ is relevant; the autotuner omits checking other values for $N>10^5$. \end{itemize}